abhishek-kumar-code/Redfish_Public/Specification.md

 #### Actions

-Actions are Redfish operations that do map to CRUD.
+Actions are Redfish operations that do not easily map to RESTful interface semantics.
+These types of operations may not directly affect properties in the Redfish resources.
 The Redfish Schema defines certain standard actions for common Redfish resources.
 For these standard actions, the Redfish Schema contains the normative language on the behavior of the action.

 #### Service discovery